Documentation Index

 | Postcode | null | 123 | – |

-Step 5: Choose Action
+Step 5: Select Action

-Choose what happens when a match is detected:| Action | Description |
+Select what happens when a match is detected:

 | ** Do Nothing** | Logs the event but takes no further action.
 Useful for observation or passive monitoring. |